 Main page content

-Heralding the start of the 2018-19 academic year, we present short biographies of 20 faculty members who have recently joined the UW Tacoma community.
+We are pleased to introduce 12 faculty members who have recently joined the UW Tacoma community.